Jadeveon Clowney: 2011 season

-As a true freshman at South Carolina Clowney played in all 12 games of the season.
+As a true freshman at South Carolina Clowney played and started in all 12 games of the season.
 He started the season opener against East Carolina, becoming the first freshman to start on the defensive line since Travian Robertson in 2007.
-In his debut, Clowney had seven tackles, a pass breakup, and a quarterback hurry.
+In his debut, Clowney had seven tackles, which one of them was on the opening snap of the game, a pass breakup, and a quarterback hurry.
 A week later in the SEC season opener against Georgia, Clowney recorded his first career quarterback sack in the second quarter, tackling Bulldogs quarterback Aaron Murray for a 7-yard loss.
-With just over three minutes remaining and the Gamecocks clinging to a 38–35 lead, Clowney sacked Murray at the 10-yard line, causing him to fumble.
-Fellow defensive lineman Melvin Ingram recovered the football and returned it for a touchdown to put South Carolina up by 10.
+With just over three minutes remaining in the game and the Gamecocks clinging to a 38–35 lead, Clowney strip-sacked Murray at the 20-yard line, and teammate Melvin Ingram returned the fumble for a touchdown to put South Carolina up by 10, and they would go on to win the game, 45–42.
 Against Vanderbilt, Clowney forced two fumbles, including one that again was recovered by Ingram and returned for a touchdown.
 In mid-October against Mississippi State, Clowney recorded up a sack, forced fumble, and two quarterback hurries.
 In South Carolina's 30–13 win over Nebraska in the Capital One Bowl, Clowney recorded four tackles and two sacks of quarterback Taylor Martinez.

 For the season Clowney was credited with 36 tackles, including 12 for a loss of yardage.
 He ranked eighth in the SEC with 8.0 sacks, the only freshman in the top 10, and logged five forced fumbles.
 He earned SEC Freshman of the Year and All-SEC 2nd Team honors from the league's coaches, and was also named to multiple Freshman All-American 1st Team lists, including The Sporting News, FWAA, Rivals.com, and CBSSports.com.